Kanishkvijay/Kanishkvijay.github.io/README.md

 **HEART FAILURE PREDICTION**
 -  Used Machine Learning algorithms to predict the possibility of disease in the heart.
-- • Employed algorithms such as Random Forest Classifier, KNeighbors Classifier, support vector machines, and LogisticRegression to achieve maximum accuracy of 86.9565 percent.
+-  Employed algorithms such as Random Forest Classifier, KNeighbors Classifier, support vector machines, and LogisticRegression to achieve maximum accuracy of 86.9565 percent.

 ## Certification
+**AWS Certified Cloud Practitioner | Amazon Web Services (AWS)**
+ - Earned foundational certification from AWS, validating knowledge of cloud concepts, core AWS services, security, pricing models, architecture principles, and support plans.
+Demonstrated proficiency in cloud computing fundamentals and the AWS ecosystem, enabling informed decisions on IT solutions using AWS Cloud.

 **IBM Machine Learning Professional Certificate | IBM**
  - Completed a comprehensive machine learning training, including Exploratory Data Analysis, Supervised Machine Learning (Regression